kentlouisetonino/features-eradicator/README.md

 Step 2: Turn on the developer mode.

-Step 3: Click the "Load Unpacked" and Choose the "nonsense-eradicator" directory.
+Step 3: Click the "Load Unpacked" and Choose the "features-eradicator" directory.
 ```